As a transition coach, do you know that you have a superpower?

 I always insist that you invest in yourself before asking others to invest in you.
 Look for training courses that will give you a head start in your transition coaching career.

 I have explained this in my blog Do you need Coaching Certification in 2021?

 Right now, the coaching industry is still unregulated.
 This means anyone can claim to be a coach.
 Your experience, marketing skills and good client recommendations will ultimately decide how successful your transition coaching practice will be.
 If you are still learning how to become a coach, you can take some training courses to understand the industry better and to make connections.

-Watch my free webinar, build a strong online presence and let it help you grow your business.
+Sign up for my launchpad and learn how to build a strong online presence and let it help you grow your business.

 Psyche Yourself Up for Transition Coaching

 Coaching is a tough career choice.
 And you have to be mentally prepared to getting involved and helping your client through some tough life situations.
 This means you have to help yourself before you can help others.